anneb/pgserver/README.md

      npm start
      # point your browser to localost:8090 for more info

+For interactive data browsing, preview, administration and api documentation, head to [http://localhost:8090](http://localhost:8090).

 ### Due credit
 API based on [Dirt Simple PostGIS http API](https://github.com/tobinbradley/dirt-simple-postgis-http-api)